-Preventing workplace burnout in your administrative team isn’t just good for morale, it’s also good for the bottom line.
+Preventing workplace burnout in your team isn’t just good for morale, it’s also good for the bottom line.
 Overwork or stress leading to physical and mental exhaustion produces disengaged employees who aren’t as productive, who are absent more often — and who eventually find other jobs.
-Worse, they’ve likely to spread their feelings of frustration to other administrative colleagues.
+Worse, they’ve likely to spread their feelings of frustration to other colleagues.

 Admin teams are the heart of any business, so preventing burnout among this group of professionals is critical.
 Imagine your business functioning without a receptionist to answer and direct customer inquiries, an executive assistant to arrange meeting and travel plans, or an office clerk to ensure supplies are always well stocked.